Site + Civil

 Across Abilene and the surrounding Big Country markets, schedule control often depends on how well site packages, utility work, shell progress, and turnover planning stay connected.
 Site Development and Utilities adds the most value when field execution is tied to the same milestone logic that shaped the project during preconstruction.

-• Transition management from civil work into vertical scopes
+• Transition management from civil work completion into foundation and vertical scopes without gaps

 Process